|Colors:||Seal point, chocolate point, blue point, lilac point|

 The ladies are more likely to play hard-to-get as well.
 This makes them less likely to introduce themselves to strangers, but once they decide that they like someone, they can lay on the charm pretty thick.

-If you’re looking for a cat that behaves more like a dog, then the beautiful Siamese may be the perfect pet for you.
-These animals provide all the typical cat behaviors that owners love, but they’re also extremely outgoing and affectionate, just like a dog.
+If you’re looking for a cat that behaves more like a dog, the beautiful Siamese may be the perfect pet for you.
+They provide all the typical cat behaviors that owners love, but they’re also extremely outgoing and affectionate, just like a dog.

 The high price is worth it, though, as these elegant and playful cats will never fail to bring a smile to your face.